TheHeroBrine422/bedwars/README.md

 # bedwars

 ### NOTICE: This project is no longer being worked on.
-I (Hero) started working on this project with some friends a few years ago and am now uploading it to my github just to have a backup.
+I (Hero) started working on this project with some friends a few years ago and am now uploading it to my github  to have a backup.

 # Original README.md